 The body loves to exercise. , or me I LOVE TO WALK.
 Walking supports health in every sense — physically, mentally, emotionally, and spiritually.
 It’s also free!
 Walking enriches and balances my life.
 And it just makes me feel great.
 Aim for 10,000 steps per day.

 Walking enriches and balances my life.
 And it just makes me feel great.
 Aim for 10,000 steps per day.

 10. Drink Tea

 My body works well when I drink warm restorative teas throughout the day and night.
-Infusions such as Lemon Delicious (lemon + ginger tea) and Ginger Snap Chai gently heat the body and promote healthy digestion.
-Most evenings I sip on a calming Relax and Renew Tea which prepares me for bed and calms my mind.
+Infusions such as Lemon + ginger tea and Digest + Calm can promote healthy digestion.
+Most evenings you will find me sipping on a calming Relax and Renew Tea which helps me to unwind and prepare for bedtime.